Bricktech2000/Notes/notes/forth.md

 primitive words can be written in assembly by storing their machine code directly in `w.defn` and setting their `w.interp = w.defn`. primitive words generally have their `w.defn` end in `NEXT`, a codeword that advances the instruction pointer to the next codeword in line then jumps to it

-`STATE` is a word that pushes to the _parameter stack_ a pointer to a global flag that determines whether [[forth]] is in _compile mode_ `1`, where words are compiled into the current definition, or _immediate mode_ `0`, where words are executed immediately
+`STATE` is a word that pushes to the _parameter stack_ a pointer to a global flag that determines whether [[forth]] is in _compile mode_ `1`, where words are compiled into the current definition, or in _immediate mode_ `0`, where words are executed immediately

-`IMMEDIATE` toggles the `w.immediate` flag of the latest word in the dictionary. immediate words get executed even in compile mode, effectively allowing us to extend the compiler environment
+`IMMEDIATE` toggles the `w.immediate` flag of the latest word in the dictionary. immediate words get executed even in compile mode, effectively allowing the programmer to extend the compiler environment

 > **example** `: [ 0 STATE ! ; IMMEDIATE : ] 1 STATE ! ; IMMEDIATE`